Preserve fresh water – salt smart

 Did you know that one teaspoon of salt permanently pollutes five gallons of water?

 We use de-icing salt to keep our roads, driveways, and sidewalks safe during the winter.
-However, that salt (or chloride) can easily flow into our lakes and rivers via storm drains and harm our freshwater ecosystems.
-It’s toxic to freshwater fish, amphibians, insects, and plants, and it can’t be removed from water through common treatment methods.
-It can also seep into groundwater via pores in soil and affect our drinking water supplies.
+However, that salt (chloride) can easily flow into our lakes and rivers through storm drains, harming our freshwater ecosystems.
+It’s toxic to freshwater flora and fauna and can’t be removed from water through common treatment methods.
+It can also seep into groundwater through soil pores, affecting our drinking water quality.
+With such a limited amount of freshwater on planet Earth, it’s important to preserve it.

-- Shovel first and early.
-The more snow and ice you remove, the less salt you need.
+• Shovel first and early.
+Icy patches form when water from snowmelt refreezes during temperature fluctuations.
+The more snow you remove right away, the less ice will form, reducing the amount of salt you need.

-- Check the temperature.
-When it’s below 15 degrees Fahrenheit, it’s too cold for salt to work.
-Use sand for traction instead (though note that it does not melt the ice).
+• Check the temperature.
+When it’s less than 150F outside, it’s too cold for salt to work.
+Use sand or grit for traction instead.